 During their final year, all candidates for the M.F.A. degree in Art Studio must complete 8 semester hours of thesis.
-The thesis topic must be approved by the student's committee at least one term prior to enrolling in ART 599, in which the candidate writes the initial draft of the thesis.
+The thesis topic must be approved by the student's committee at least one term prior to enrolling in ART 599a, in which the candidate writes the initial draft of the thesis.

 The written thesis is then completed in ART 599b in consultation with the candidate's committee.
-In ART 599c, the candidate designs and mounts the final exhibition.
+In ART 599c, the candidate designs and mounts the thesis exhibition.

-The thesis consists of the final studio project(s) accompanied by written and photographic records and explanations in proper thesis form.
+The thesis consists of a written exposition of the candidate's artwork, including but not limited to the final studio project(s), accompanied by images, in proper thesis form.
 As part of this requirement, ordinarily during the candidate's final term, a thesis exhibition of the candidate's work must be presented.
 The exhibition and all related material pertaining thereto shall be prepared, designed, and installed by the candidate as approved by the candidate's committee.
-One artwork, chosen by the candidate in consultation with the thesis committee, is retained by the Department of Art and Design for its permanent art collection.
+One piece of artwork, chosen by the candidate in consultation with the thesis committee, is retained by the Department of Art and Design for its permanent art collection.

 The final examination for the MFA degree includes both written and oral forms, including a thesis defense.
-Upon acceptance of the thesis, the student's graduate committee and other members of the graduate faculty are invited to join for the final oral examination.
+Upon acceptance of the thesis, the student's graduate committee and other members of the graduate faculty are invited to be present for the final oral examination.
 This examination is typically scheduled during or after the thesis exhibition.
 The candidate is expected to defend the thesis and exhibition and to show knowledge of the general area of investigation and related areas of art and art history.